The Best Standing Desk

 We should say now: aesthetics were hard to ignore (the Jarvis was just so beautiful), but pretty much every line of desks we tested comes with seemingly limitless options in style, size, shape, and accessories that you build into your dream desk.
 For most brands, you can even buy the frame and mechanical components alone, and pop on your own desktop.
 (Going this DIY route can save you anywhere from 50 to a couple hundred bucks, which is a great option if you have a desktop you love already.)

 Finding the best standing desk is about stability and ease of use first, and we prioritized that.
-But looks are important — you want to love it! — so we definitely took that into account.
+But looks are important — you want to love it! — so we definitely took them into account.

 Our Picks for Best Standing Desk